Question 1: Do I need to have a bachelor’s degree to apply?

 Question 3: How many hours of work experience are required prior to application?

 None.
-However, a history of ongoing community service/involvement is an essential consideration for admission to our Master of Science in Physician Assistant Studies program, and the more hours you have, the more competitive your application will be.
+However, a history of ongoing community service/involvement is an essential consideration for admission to our program, and the more hours you have, the more competitive your application will be.
 Those without community service/involvement or patient contact will not be eligible for consideration.

 Question 4: Can I transfer into your physician assistant program from another physician assistant program?